► Production BMW 3-series review

 Internally dubbed G20, this is an all-new 3, despite looking similar to the previous one.
 It’s built on the modular CLAR architecture, affording it full access to BMW’s parts bin, and takes the fight directly to its main rivals in the shape of the Mercedes C-Class and Audi A4.

-We’ve finally been behind the wheel of a couple of production-ready cars in Portugal ahead of its UK on-sale date in March 2019, and a track test of the warm and wonderfully wicked M340i xDrive around Portimao was the veritable icing on the cake.
+We’ve finally been behind the wheel of a couple of production-ready cars in Portugal ahead of its UK on-sale date in March 2019, and the wonderfully wicked M340i xDrive, too.

-Read on for our full new BMW 3-series review.
+Read on for our full range review of the BMW 3-series.

 All the news, specs and details of the new BMW 3-series